hashicorp/vault/website/source/guides/secret-mgmt/index.html.md

 ---
 layout: "guides"
-page_title: "Secret Management - Guides"
+page_title: "Secrets Management - Guides"
 sidebar_current: "guides-secret-mgmt"
 description: |-
    A very common use case of Vault is to manage your organization's secrets from